henriqueholtz/Holtz/Holtz.Sns/README.md

 ### Setup

-1. Create an IAM user on your AWS account with the role `AmazonSNSFullAccess` and generate an access key to it;
+1. Create an IAM user on your AWS account with the roles `AmazonSNSFullAccess` and `AmazonSQSFullAccess`.
+After creating the user, generate its access key;
 2. Install all the requirements;
 3. Configure your AWS CLI with the access key using `aws configure`;
 4. Initialize your terraform using `terraform init`;